n00b69/woa-helper/readme.md

 - Rooted² device with Windows installed (Windows partition must be named **win**, **windows**, **mindows**, **Win**, **Windows**, or **Mindows**).
 - UEFI image (To boot Windows).

-¹: App features are likely limited to just Quickbooting & backing up boot.img on Android versions lower than 12 or 11.
+¹: App features are likely limited to just Quickbooting & backing up boot.img on Android versions lower than 12 or 11, as mounting likely doesn't work on them.

-²: Your device must be rooted with Magisk v28.1 or higher to ensure the most functionality.
+²: Your device must be rooted with Magisk **v28.1** or higher to ensure the most functionality.
+Forks such as Magisk Alpha are not supported.

 If you are using KSU and mount does not work, change kernels or try using Magisk.
 If you are using KSU-Next; suffer.

 ## Credits